ionelaSabinaMacovei/farm-animal-quiz/README.md

 ## End Page

 Once 10 questions have been answered, when the user clicks the 'End' button the quiz is finished, the questions disappear and they are replaced by a summary of how well the user did.
 If they score more than 4 points, they will see a message congratulating them on their score.
-If the player gets 4 points or lower, they will receive a message of comiseration.
+If the player gets 4 points or lower, they will receive a message of commiseration.

 ![End Page High Score Image](docs/images/congrats-pg.png)
 ![End Page Low Score Image](docs/images/low-pg.png)